honkmaster/TTOpenInAppActivity/README.md

 # TTOpenInAppActivity

-`TTOpenInAppActivity` is a `UIActivity` subclass that provides an "Open In ..." action to a `UIActivityViewController`. `TTOpenInAppActivity` uses an UIDocumentInteractionController to present all Apps than can handle the document specified with by the activity items.
+`TTOpenInAppActivity` is a `UIActivity` subclass that provides an "Open In ..." action to a `UIActivityViewController`. `TTOpenInAppActivity` uses an UIDocumentInteractionController to present all Apps that can handle the document specified with by the activity items.

 <img src=https://github.com/honkmaster/TTOpenInAppActivity/blob/master/Screenshot.png width="414px" />